BobbyRuby/php-tech-degree-unit04-oop_game_php/README.md

 # php-tech-degree-unit04-oop_game_php

 ## Added Styles
-I added responsive styles to this and some small button animations.
+I added responsiveness using media queries to this and some small button animations.
+They start at line 213.